Help and support for adopters

 Remember, we’re still here for advice and support.
 Please get in touch with the centre you adopted from, and we’ll do our best to help with any questions you may have.

-Your new pet will have been neutered, vaccinated and microchipped as appropriate by us, with six weeks free insurance for dogs and cats - so there’s a few less things to worry about.
+Your new pet will have been neutered, vaccinated and microchipped as appropriate by us - so there’s a few less things to worry about.

 Nevertheless, many pet owners have similar outstanding queries.
 For example, tackling fleas and worms, things that could be poisonous for pets, keeping animals calm on firework night, and much more.